-Term Sheet -- Friday June 28
+Term Sheet — Friday June 28

 Hello Term Sheet readers.
 Lucinda here again until Polina’s return following the July 4 holidays.
 In the meantime, please send deals to lucinda.shen@fortune.com.

-Apple acquired ailing autonomous vehicle startup Driver.ai earlier this week for what was reportedly a discount to its $200 million peak valuation, and less than what the company had raised in its lifetime: $77 million.
+Apple acquired ailing autonomous vehicle startup Drive.ai earlier this week for what was reportedly a discount to its $200 million peak valuation, and less than what the company had raised in its lifetime: $77 million.

 Still, the acquisition was portrayed as rekindling of sorts for the tech giant’s autonomous vehicle ambitions, as Apple had laid of 190 staffers focused on self-driving earlier this year.
 But Fortune’s David Z. Morris takes a more nuanced look at the deal, and why the combination at its heart is about pared down expectations.

-Noting that Driver.ai’s most significant innovations recently have focused around controlled automated mass transit, Morris writes:
+Noting that Drive.ai’s most significant innovations recently have focused around controlled automated mass transit, Morris writes:

 “It seems increasingly clear that such limited routes, rather than freewheeling cross-country robo-journeys, epitomize the real, unsexy near-term potential for driverless vehicles.
 Other startups like Optimus Ride and Voyage have operated services either on fixed routes, or in sedate and predictable settings like retirement communities.
 Even Alphabet spinoff Waymo limited the ‘launch’ of its commercial robotaxi service to a few handpicked customers on the tidy suburban streets of Chandler, Az.….